eclipse/mraa/docs/internals.md

 At the time when libmraa was created (still the case?) the only - working - API/wrapper generation tool that supported nodejs was SWIG.
-For more general information on swig please see the swig documentation.
+For more general information on SWIG please see the SWIG documentation.

-The src/{javascript, python} & src/mraa.i folders contain all the files for the swig generation.
+The src/{javascript, python} & src/mraa.i folders contain all the files for the SWIG generation.
 The C++ headers in api/mraa/ are given as input sources to SWIG.
 SWIG modules do not link to libmraa (although maybe that would be a good idea...)

 Typemaps are used heavily to map uint8_t* pointers to bytearrays and node_buffers.
-These are native python & nodejs types that represent uint8_t data the best and are very well supported in both languages.
+These are native python & node.js types that represent uint8_t data the best and are very well supported in both languages.
 Argument conversions and memory allocations are performed so the performance of using these functions compared to the C/C++ equivalent will likely be a little lower,